ropensci/roweb3/content/blog/2022-02-03-rsnps-update/index.md

 ## TL;DR

 `ncbi_snp_query()` now returns all reported variant allele frequencies in dbSNP in column `maf_population` in form of a `tibble`.
-Previously (version <= 0.4.0), it reported only the allele frequency from [gnomAD](https://gnomad.broadinstitute.org/) in column `maf` as a `data.frame`.
+Previously (<= 0.4.0), it reported only the allele frequency from [gnomAD](https://gnomad.broadinstitute.org/) in column `maf` as a `data.frame`.

 ## Changes

 The [NEWS](https://github.com/ropensci/rsnps/blob/master/NEWS.md) file will tell you about the changes of rsnps 0.4.0 to 0.5.0, but the most relevant for users we would like to highlight in this blog post.

 `ncbi_snp_query()` is the function that pulls data from [NCBI's](https://www.ncbi.nlm.nih.gov/) [dbSNP](https://www.ncbi.nlm.nih.gov/snp/), a database of single-nucleotide polymorphisms (SNP).
 This database lets a user query for a SNP of interest and returns a plethora of information, among them genomic position, associated gene, clinical significance, and - relevant for this blogpost - the allele frequency.
 The allele frequency varies typically between different populations, sometimes just a little (e.g. [rs562556](https://www.ncbi.nlm.nih.gov/snp/rs562556#frequency_tab)), sometimes a lot (e.g. [rs11677783](https://www.ncbi.nlm.nih.gov/snp/rs11677783#frequency_tab)).
 This is why [dbSNP](https://www.ncbi.nlm.nih.gov/snp/) collects allele frequency estimates from different studies and populations.
+Also, the database is constantly updated.

 Until version 0.4.0 `ncbi_snp_query()` reported the allele frequnecy estimated from [gnomAD](https://gnomad.broadinstitute.org/).
 For example, for SNP `rs420358` the `ncbi_snp_query()` output used to look like this: